-The Level bar $\frac{1}{2}$ H position menu sets the horizontal position of the audio level bar graph for channel $\frac{1}{2}$.
+The Level bar 1/2 H position menu sets the horizontal position of the audio level bar graph for channel 1/2.

 When you select this parameter, the horizontal position of the respective bar graph can be adjusted.
 Move it around to the desired position with the toggle switch.
-Press the pushbutton when done.
+Press the pushbutton once you are complete.

-The default value for the horizontal position of audio level bar $\frac{1}{2}$ is 1.
-Similarly, for audio level bar $\frac{3}{4}$ the horizontal position default value is 33.
+The default value for the horizontal position of audio level bar 1/2 is 1.
+Similarly, for audio level bar 3/4 the horizontal position default value is 33.